SFTtech/openage/doc/nyan/api_reference/reference_resistance.md

 Resistance to the `SendToContainer` effect.

 **type**
-Effects of type `Effect.DiscreteEffect.SendToContainer` are matched to this resistance if they store the same `SendToContainerType` object in their `type` member.
+Effects of type `effect.discrete.send_to_container.type.SendToContainer` are matched to this resistance if they store the same `SendToContainerType` object in their `type` member.
 Otherwise, the effect will not be applied.

 **search_range**
 The range in which the resistor will search for a container.